Treats low testosterone. This testosterone injection is a first-choice treatment, but you have to get it in your doctor's office each time.

 › Not available as a generic, so it can be expensive.

-› You have to wait at least 2 hours before you shower or swim after putting on Testosterone gel, otherwise your body won't absorb the entire amount.
+› You have to wait at least 2 hours after applying testosterone topical solution before you can swim or bathe, otherwise your body won't absorb the entire amount.

 Tips from our pharmacists for people taking the medication

 › This medication is only available through a special screening program because of the side effects.

 › Your doctor will watch you for 30 minutes after each injection to make sure you don't have problems breathing or get an allergic reaction.

 › Can cause nausea, vomiting and headache.

 › Can cause increased acne and changes in sex drive.

 › Prime testosterone topical solution first by pumping 3 times before you use a new bottle.